 As humans, we naturally don’t like surprises.
 This attitude follows us wherever we are/go.
-So as teachers, most of us often expect everything and/or lesson to go smoothly.
+So as teachers, most of us often expect everything and/or lessons to go smoothly.

 We, therefore, become overwhelmed and stressed when we start teaching.
 For some of us, we will end up hating our profession and start regretting our choice.